hollyschinsky/pocket-guide/module4.md

     FastClick.attach(document.body);
     ```

-4. Test the application by clicking the info button or list items again, you should no longer feel a delay.
+4. Test out the change in the application by clicking the info button or tapping list items again, there's no longer a delay.

 >You could also check out [this demo](http://sandbox.juurlink.org/fastclick/) from a mobile app to see the difference in milliseconds for the registered events.